By Sydney Johnson

 Organizations like the USO also host events during this festive time of year to help keep these families as connected as possible during the holidays.

-For example, this year, the USO held its inaugural USO Trot for the Troops, a virtual 5K run, and it united a deployed service member with his family back home.
+For example, in 2020, the USO held its inaugural USO Trot for the Troops, a virtual 5K run, and it united a deployed service member with his family back home.
 After Sgt.
 1st Class Benjamin Guido ran the 5K in Afghanistan, he video-chatted his wife and newborn son so he could “join” them as they did their own 5K, more than 7,000 miles away.

 “We were so pumped to do something together on Thanksgiving, especially since we couldn’t share in our first family dinner of the season,” Guido said.